Saturday, 22 February 2025

 Serving a Double Purpose on the Chuo Line

-EMU JR East E353 series passes through Tamagawa Bridge
+EMU JR East E353 series crossing the Tamagawa Bridge

-There is a proverb in Japanese that says "isseki nicho (killing two birds with one stone)".
-I’m not a native English speaker, so, I didn't know until recently that this proverb was originated in England.
-I’m going to post a topic about this proverb today… but, “serving a double purpose” is better, because I don’t want to kill birds.
+There is a Japanese proverb that says isseki nicho — “killing two birds with one stone.”
+As a non-native English speaker, I didn’t know until recently that this proverb actually originated in England.
+Today, I’d like to post a story related to this saying… but I’ll choose the softer expression “serving a double purpose,” because I don’t want to kill any birds.

-Enough with the preamble.
-Let's head to the main topic.
-I recently visited Tamagawa Bridge on the JR East Chuo line for the first time in three years.
-What for?
-First, I wanted to shoot the Chuo line trains passing through the bridge.
+Enough with the preface — let’s move on to the main topic.
+I recently visited the Tamagawa Bridge on the JR East Chuo Line for the first time in three years.
+What was the purpose of my visit?
+First, I wanted to photograph trains crossing the bridge.
 Please look at the top photo.
-That’s the EMU JR East E353 series, a limited express, “Azusa”.
-It has a special air suspension type tilting system to pass through tight curves in the mountain areas keeping at high speed.
-The maximum operating speed of the E353 series is 130 kilometers per hour.
-Cool!
+That’s the EMU JR East E353 series, the limited express Azusa.
+It features a special air-suspension tilting system that allows it to maintain high speed through tight curves in the mountainous areas.
+Its maximum operating speed is 130 kilometers per hour — cool, isn’t it?

-I served a double purpose on the Chuo line.
+So, I served a double purpose on the Chuo Line.

-Official information about the EMU E353 series by JR East:
+Official information on the EMU E353 series by JR East:

-Official information about the EMU E353 series by J-TREC (in Japanese):
+Official information on the EMU E353 series by J-TREC (in Japanese):